mariusz-schimke/GiGraph/README.md

 </p>

-### Label justification
+#### Label justification

 The [escString](http://www.graphviz.org/doc/info/attrs.html#k:escString) also supports escape sequences that left- or right-justify individual lines of text.
+They should appear in the end of the lines to justify.
 Below is an example.

 ```c#
 graph.Nodes.Add("Foo", attrs =>